 By taking this assessment, you will develop a better self-awareness of your own competencies as they relate to what employers consider critical for effectiveness and success in the workplace.
-On a Scale of 1-5, please rate your comfort level with the following actions (5-Very Comfortable 4-Comfortable 3-Indifferent 2-Not Comfortable 1-Actively Avoid).
-For example, if you feel very comfortable to perform the following activity, then rate a 5 for that item; if the activity is something you actively avoid, then rate a 1 for that item.
+On a scale of 1-5, please rate your comfort level with the following actions, with 5 being the most comfortable and 1 being the least comfortable.

-Critical Thinking/Problem Solving 4 3 2 1 1.
-Resolving a customer complaint or solving a problem for an organization, group or team 2.
+Critical Thinking/Problem Solving 5 4 3 2 1 1.
+Resolving a customer complaint or solving a problem for a group 2.
 Managing a personal or organizational budget 3.
 Drafting a student organization's constitution or mission statement 4.
-Developing your own mission statement or professional/elevator pitch Oral/Written Communication 5 4 3 2 1 5.
-Convincing team members that your idea will improve the team or work flow 6.
-Drafting professional correspondence to students, professors and mentors expressing ideas, desires or concerns 7.
-Presenting group findings in class or work Teamwork/Collaboration 5 4 3 2 1 Resolving conflict amongst group or team members/viewing conflict from another perspective 9.
-Volunteering to be of service to a struggling or overwhelmed team member Information Technology Application 4 3 2 1 10.
+Developing your own mission statement or professional pitch Oral/Written Communication 5 4 3 2 1 5.
+Convincing team members that your idea will improve the team or workflow 6.
+Drafting professional correspondence to students, professors, and mentors expressing ideas, desires, or concerns 7.
+Presenting group findings in a class or at work Teamwork/Collaboration 5 4 3 2 1 8.
+Resolving conflict among a group/viewing conflict from another perspective 9.
+Volunteering to be of service to a struggling or overwhelmed team member Information Technology Application 5 4 3 2 1 10.
 Utilizing MS Office tools at a basic level (Word, PPT) 11.
 Utilizing advanced MS Office tools (Excel, Access) 12.
-Learning new computer software to accomplish a particular task Leadership 5 4 3 2 1 13.
+Learning a new computer software to accomplish a particular task Leadership 5 4 3 2 1 13.
 Taking on or serving on a student organizational board or group project lead 14.
-Initiating and conducting team meetings/phone calls Professionalism/Work Ethic 5 4 3 2 1 15.
+Initiating and conducting team meetings/phone calls Professionalism/Work Ethic 4 3 2 1 15.
 Maintaining a strong (or competitive) GPA while working part time or full time 16.
-Seeking feedback regarding work or classroom performance Career Management 4 3 2 1 17.
-Discovering information and/or professional organizations about the industry in which you would like to work 18.
-Updating resume after each new experience (job, internship or project) 19.
-Utilizing the web for research, staying up-to- date with current legislation and/or business specific trends
+Seeking feedback regarding work or classroom performance Career Management 5 4 3 2 1 17.
+Discovering information and/or professional organizations in the industry in which you would like to work 18.
+Updating resume after each new experience (job, internship, project) 19.
+Utilizing the internet for research, staying up-to-date with current business specific trends